ozancantbs/OzanCanTBS/README.md

 👨‍💻 About Me

-I am focused on cybersecurity, infrastructure security, Linux systems and DevSecOps.
-My learning approach starts with understanding how systems actually work, then applying security, automation, observability and reliability practices to those systems.
+I focus on cybersecurity, infrastructure security, Linux systems and DevSecOps.
+My learning approach begins with understanding how systems work, then applying security, automation, observability and reliability practices to those systems.

+Current Technical Direction

+Network and infrastructure security

+Linux administration and system hardening

+Secure automation and DevSecOps practices

+Cloud, container and platform security

-Current technical direction: Network and infrastructure security · Linux administration and hardening · Secure automation · Cloud and container security · Technical documentation in English and Turkish
+Technical documentation in English and Turkish

 🚀 Featured Project — Technical Learning Journal